friendica/friendica-addons/impressum/README.md

 Configuration
 -------------
 Simply fill in the fields in the impressium settings page in the addons area of your admin panel.
 For email adresses the "@" symbol will be obfuscated in the source of the page to make in harder for harvesting tools.

 Manual Configuration
 --------------------
-If you for any reason prefer to use a configuration file instead, you can set the following variables in the .htconfig file
+If you for any reason you prefer to use a configuration file instead, you can set the following variables in the config/local.ini.php file

+	[impressum]
-	$a->config['impressum']['owner']           this is the Name of the Operator
- 	$a->config['impressum']['ownerprofile']    this is an optional Friendica account where the above owner name will link to
-	$a->config['impressum']['email']           a contact email address (optional)
-	                                           will be displayed slightly obfuscated
+	owner =           this is the Name of the Operator ownerprofile =    this is an optional Friendica account where the above owner name will link to email =           a contact email address (optional) will be displayed slightly obfuscated as name(at)example(dot)com postal =          should contain a postal address where you can be reached at (optional) notes =           additional informations that should be displayed in the Impressum block footer_text =     Text that will be displayed at the bottom of the pages.
-	                                           as name(at)example(dot)com
-	$a->config['impressum']['postal']          should contain a postal address where you can be reached at (optional)
-	$a->config['impressum']['notes']           additional informations that should
-	                                           be displayed in the Impressum block
-	$a->config['impressum']['footer_text']     Text that will be displayed at the bottom of the pages.